jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/1- Install Phoenix.md

 And that's your first Phoenix app!
 Congratulations!

-In the next chapter we'll go over how to save your code with Git and Github and deploy your site (make it publicly available on the internet) with Heroku.
+In the next chapter we'll go over how to save your code with Git and Github and deploy your site (make it publicly available on the internet) with Render.